-- After logging on to the device for the first time, we strongly recommend changing the default password due to security reasons. - For security reasons, we recommend regularly updating the router's firmware to the latest version.
-Downgrading the firmware to an older version than the production version or uploading firmware intended for a different device may cause the device's malfunction. - All routers have the WebAccess/DMP client pre-installed by default.
+- Consult the router Configuration Manual [1] for detailed descriptions and examples of router configuration. - For security reasons, we recommend regularly updating the router's firmware to the latest version.
+Downgrading the firmware to an older version than the production version or uploading firmware intended for a different device may cause the device to malfunction. - All routers have the WebAccess/DMP client pre-installed by default.
 The activated client periodically uploads router identifiers and configuration to the WebAccess/DMP server.
-See the configuration manual [1], chapter Basic Information -> WebAccess/DMP Configuration, for more information.
+See the configuration manual [1], chapter Basic Information \rightarrow WebAccess/DMP Configuration, for more information.